nubilfi/dotfiles/vim/README.md

 Brief help:

-- :checkhealt lazy - recommended to run after installation
+- :checkhealth lazy - recommended to run after installation
 - :Lazy - to manage Plugins

 For a quick reference on mappings: